garlicoin-project/Garlicoin-Bible/Windows/GPU_Mining_Nvidia.md

 If you want to stop the process, just press Ctrl + C (when you are in the command prompt window).
 This should ask if you want to quit, then type y (and press enter).

-Also, you can check your pool stats (# of shares, total paid, hashrate…) here
+Also, you can check your pool stats (# of shares, total paid, hashrateï¿½) here

 [http://5.196.13.45:4000/api/pools/grlc1/miner/YOUR_ADDRESS_HERE/stats](http://5.196.13.45:4000/api/pools/grlc1/miner/YOUR_ADDRESS_HERE/stats)

 (Just replace the YOUR ADDRESS HERE to whatever your address is)

 ### Troubleshooting:
-If it doesn’t work, try removing the -listen from the ``RUN-GRLC.bat`` file.
-This might not fix it, but it’s worth a try.
+If it doesnï¿½t work, try removing the -listen from the ``RUN-GRLC.bat`` file.
+This might not fix it, but itï¿½s worth a try.
 If you get strange errors, first try restarting both command prompts.
 (Both the ``garlicoind -testnet -connect=52.89.91.13`` command, and the GPU mining command).

 ## Setting up Miner for Solo
-This hasn’t fully been tested, but I guess you could try.
+This hasnï¿½t fully been tested, but I guess you could try.
 For now, solo mining is worth it because the difficulty is very low.
 But once it goes up, solo mining will be next to impossible.

 ### Step 1: Downloading ccminer for Solo